This section focuses on the user and permission management feature in the Administration application. The feature includes:

 If a user has inventory access to a group of devices, the user will also have that access to all dashboards for that group of devices in the Cockpit application.

-If a user already has the global permission to read all applications, an information box will be shown.
+Info: If a user has global permission to read all applications, an information box will be shown.

-On the image below, the user is attempting to access an application that he or she does not have access to.
-The user is trying to create a simulator without the necessary permissions, hence, a warning message is shown.
+The example shows a user, who tried to create a simulator without the necessary permissions, hence, a warning message is shown.

 Configuring support users

-There are two alternative setups for support users on Cumulocity:
+There are two alternative setups for support users in Cumulocity:

-- The service provider configures permissions for management tenant users to enable them to provide support.
+- A service provider configures specific permissions for management tenant users which enable them to provide support.

-- Tenant users request support and through this, provide the permission to management tenant users to login.
+- Tenant users request support and by this provide the permission to management tenant users to login.